Skip to main content

 WebsiteSubmit claim online →

 Under the AAdvantage Terms and Conditions (effective March 1, 2026), accrued AAdvantage Rewards and Benefits do not constitute property of the member or their estate and are not transferable upon death except as expressly permitted by American Airlines in its sole discretion.
 Under limited circumstances and upon receipt of satisfactory documentation and payment of any applicable fees, American Airlines may elect, in its sole discretion and on a one-time basis only, to credit accrued miles to persons specifically identified in the documentation.
+The transfer request and required documents must be provided within one year after the date of the applicable event giving rise to the request.
 American Airlines may require a minimum Review Period of 6 months or longer to learn of any other claims and to process the request.

 How to request a transfer